dreamerslab/coke/Readme.md

 # COKE

 “ COKE is a node.js MVC framework base on [Express](http://expressjs.com/).
-It does not add too many magic, instead it provides a clean and well structured project bootstrap.”
+It does not add too many magic, instead it provides a clean and well structured project bootstrap. ”